-- 1) Create figure drawings that demonstrate and apply both the principles of design and the elements of art. - 2) Articulate complex relationships between major works or significant individuals in art, from various historical periods, and their cultural, historical, and economic contexts. - 3) Evaluate and critically analyze works of art in individual and peer-to-peer settings.
+- 1) Create figure drawings that demonstrate and apply both the principles of design and the elements of art at a basic to intermediate level. - 2) Articulate complex relationships between major works or significant individuals in art, from various historical periods, and their cultural, historical, and economic contexts. - 3) Evaluate and critically analyze works of art in individual and peer-to-peer settings.